-In our opinion, USADF's financial statements present fairly, in all material respects, USADF's financial position as of September 30, 2019 and 2018, and the related statements of operations and changes in net position, and statement of cash flows for the fiscal years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, USADF's financial statements present fairly, in all material respects, USADF's financial position as of September 30, 2020 and its operations and changes in net position, and its cash flow for the fiscal year then ended, in accordance with U.S. generally accepted accounting principles.